Knights Templar: Legacy

 Temple Church, London.
 As the chapel of the New Temple in London, it was the location for Templar initiation ceremonies.
 In modern times it is the parish church of the Middle and Inner Temples, two of the Inns of Court, and a popular tourist attraction.

 With their military mission and extensive financial resources, the Knights Templar funded a large number of building projects around Europe and the Holy Land.
 Many of these structures are still standing.
-Many sites also maintain the name "Temple" because of centuries-old association with the Templars.
+Many sites also maintain the name "Temple" because of centuries-old associations with the Templars.
 For example, some of the Templars' lands in London were later rented to lawyers, which led to the names of the Temple Bar gateway and the Temple Underground station.
 Two of the four Inns of Court which may call members to act as barristers are the Inner Temple and Middle Temple – the entire area known as Temple, London.

 Distinctive architectural elements of Templar buildings include the use of the image of "two knights on a single horse", representing the Knights' poverty, and round buildings designed to resemble the Church of the Holy Sepulchre in Jerusalem.